SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Operator

 Thank you.
-We take the next question from the line of Abhay Kaitan from Access Capital.
+We take the next question from the line of Abhay Khaitan from Axis Capital.
 Please go ahead.

 Abhay Khaitan

 Yeah, hi.
 Thank you for the opportunity and again congrats on good set of numbers.
-My question is again on the on the demand side.
-So I know you in the presentation you have given out growth by retail and groups.
-But within that if you can help me bifurcate for the city hotels how much of the growth has come from the leisure side and how much of the growth has come from the corporate side.
+My question is again on the demand side.
+I know in the presentation you have given out growth by retail and groups.
+But within that, if you can help me bifurcate for the city hotels, how much of the growth has come from the leisure side and how much of the growth has come from the corporate side?
 Just some color on that would be really helpful.

 Anuraag Bhatnagar